-With travel restrictions lifted and the possibility of enjoying a few weeks in the sunshine, explore our 5 key considerations for managing annual leave.
+With the possibility of enjoying a few weeks in the sunshine, explore our top 5 frequently asked questions on managing annual leave.

-1. How can I reduce the administration involved in calculating annual leave?
+1. How to reduce the administration involved in calculating annual leave?

 When it comes to managing annual leave requests there are many benefits of implementing a HR system.
 One benefit is utilising a system to give employees the ability to check the company holiday calendar before submitting their requests to their line manager.
 HR software reduces the administration time and hassle for HR and business owners to manually track annual leave.

 2. What annual leave entitlement do employers need to provide?

 For many employees, a considerate annual leave entitlement is seen as a top perk when considering whether to join or stay at a company.
 With many businesses recognising the need to retain their team, many businesses now offer 25 days annual leave plus bank holidays.
 The minimum entitlement full time employees must be offered is 28 days leave (5.6 weeks); this can be inclusive of bank holidays.